Devographics/locale-ar-EG/README.md

 # locale-ar-EG

-This repo contains the Arabic language files for the State of JS/CSS/etc. surveys, which serve as a base to translate all the other languages.
-You can view a list of [all the locales repos here](https://github.com/StateOfJS/?q=locale-&type=&language=&sort=).
+This repo contains the Arabic language files for the State of JS/CSS/etc. You can view a list of [all the locales repos here](https://github.com/StateOfJS/?q=locale-&type=&language=&sort=).

 ## How To Help